python-jsonschema/jsonschema/docs/validate.rst

         used to resolve :validator:`$ref` properties (JSON references).
 If unprovided, one will be created.
     :argument format_checker: an instance of `FormatChecker`
-        whose :meth:`~FormatChecker.conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.
+        whose `FormatChecker.conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.
 If unprovided, no validation will be done for :validator:`format`.